Dimmer (band): I Believe You Are a Star 20th/21st anniversary tour, 2022

+Live at the Hollywood

+The three nights that the band played in Auckland in 2022 were recorded by RNZ.
+A selection have been turned into the album Live at the Hollywood, which was released in October 2023 on Shayne Carter's new label, Crystalator Records.

+The Hollywood line-up toured New Zealand again in November and December 2023.

 Credited Dimmer members and musicians

 Other than Shayne Carter, more than 40 musicians have been involved in Dimmer in some way.
 38 are credited on Dimmer recordings.
 The scale of their contributions run from full band members in 2006–09, to 24 people who appeared on only one or two songs.
 Others never recorded with the band but have played in live shows since Dimmer stopped releasing albums.